 - Gelatin: Get the unflavored type.

-- Eggs: You only need the yolks.
+- Eggs: You only need the egg yolks.
+Save the egg whites for other recipes.

-- Sweetener: sugar or monk fruit for low carb and special diets.
+- Sweetener: Sugar or monk fruit for low carb and special diets.

-- Spices: Cinnamon, ginger, and ground clove.
+- Spices: Cinnamon, ginger, nutmeg, and ground clove.

 - Vanilla: Get good vanilla extract or vanilla paste.
 Here is my favorite vanilla.